Exhausted?! Us too! Parenting can be exhausting, especially when you're waking up with your baby at night more time than you'd like to count.

-Well.... guess what???
-Babies are NOT supposed to sleep through the night BUT there are absolutely some things breastfeeding mommas can do to make night time a whole lot easier!
 "I asked my husband what the most surprising thing about having a baby has been for him, or the thing he didn't expect.
 He said sleep, hands down.
-Everyone said he'd be sleep deprived and miserable with a new baby and he's not." - Allison Alexander.
+Everyone said he'd be sleep deprived and miserable with a new baby and he's not."

 “Say goodbye to sleep!”
 I can’t remember how many times I heard this while pregnant with my second baby after a 10 year gap between pregnancies.
 It was super annoying.
-I knew every baby was different, but I also knew a few tricks that had worked really well with my first baby, and I was looking forward to trying them again to see if they worked.
+Every baby was different, but I also knew a few tricks that had worked really well with my first baby, and I was looking forward to trying them again to see if they worked.

 We’re 4 weeks into our breastfeeding journey, and my son is a VERY different human from my daughter.
 She was more laid back.
 He’s particular.
 I checked her diaper constantly because she couldn’t care less what went on in there.
 I hear from him if 5 minutes pass and he hasn’t been changed.
 Temperature didn’t bother her.
 If he’s even slightly chilly, the entire house knows about it.

-But the sleep tricks that worked the first time still worked this time, so I wanted to share them with you!
-Everybody could use better quality sleep.
+But the sleep tricks that worked the first time still worked this time, you can use them too!

-As a Lactation Expert in private practice, I have spent a lot of time supporting mothers in their homes, in the spaces that are most comfortable for them.
-This very often means nursing in their beds.
-I have sat on hundreds of different beds, and supported these mothers in them, teaching them to nurse in “side lying” positions, and also offering safe sleep information.
-I am an advocate for co-sleeping, an umbrella term for many forms of sleeping near a baby, and am an even bigger advocate for safe bedsharing instruction.
+As a lactation expert in private practice, I have spent a lot of time supporting mothers in their homes.
+I spent a lot of time in the spaces that are most comfortable for them, which often means helping them nurse in their beds.
+I have sat on HUNDREDS of different beds, supporting mothers in them by teaching them to nurse in "side lying" positions and also offering safe sleep information.
+I am a huge advocate for co-sleeping (an umbrella term for many forms of sleeping near a baby) and an even bigger advocate for safe bedsharing practices.

 Kelly Maher, CLC, CLE